About Michael Leander

 When I say the older channels, I’m of course referring to mass media outlets such as TV, radio, print, outdoor and so on.
 So, it's gotten much harder, which in turn means that people actually should be focusing on getting the foundation in place before they're too busy trying to manage other people.

 That is really interesting.
-You’ve actually seen the evolution of marketing from traditional means to strategic media.
+You've actually seen the evolution of marketing from traditional means to digital media.

 So, how has the evolution been?
 How do you think it has changed?